Charles Davis (basketball, born 1958): Professional basketball

-Davis starred at Vanderbilt University during the late 1970s and early 1980s.
-He was selected in the second round of the 1981 NBA draft by the Washington Bullets and played eight seasons in the National Basketball Association (NBA) as a member of the Bullets, Milwaukee Bucks, San Antonio Spurs, and Chicago Bulls.
 On March 18, 1986, in perhaps his most notable game as a professional, Davis led the Bucks to a win while scoring 26 points and grabbing 10 rebounds in only 26 minutes of playing time, in a 116–87 victory over the Washington Bullets.
 Davis scored 2,214 points and grabbed 1,008 rebounds in his NBA career.
+He played in a total of 49 playoff games over six different seasons.